Hang In There And Keep Drawing! (It gets better!)

 Recently I’ve found an even thicker contender:

-I’ve always been more Cho than Campbell, but if you take a Sports Illustrated Swimsuit model reference photo and trace her 1:1, you usually end up more Campbell.
-That’s just how thick female wrists and ankles are, if you zoom out to show a full body.
+I’ve always been more Cho than Campbell, but if you take a Sports Illustrated Swimsuit model reference photo and trace her 1:1, you usually end up on the Campbell side.
+That’s just how thin female wrists and ankles are, if you zoom out to show their full body.

 Campbell’s waists are usually too insect-small though.